-Headteacher / Head of School
+29. Executive Principal / Head of School

-The Headteacher / Head of School will ensure that:
+29.1 The Executive Principal / Head of School of the school will ensure that:

-- The policies and procedures adopted by the governing body and Trust, (particularly those concerning referrals of cases of suspected abuse and neglect), are understood, and followed by all staff. - The school maintains an up-to-date Single Central Record (SCR) which is reviewed regularly and is compliant with statutory guidance. - Sufficient resources and time are allocated to enable the Designated Safeguarding Team and other staff to discharge their responsibilities, including taking part in strategy discussions and inter-agency meetings, and contributing to the assessment of children. - All staff and volunteers feel able to raise concerns about poor or unsafe practice with regard to children, and such concerns are addressed sensitively and effectively in a timely manner in accordance with agreed whistle-blowing policies. - All staff including supply teachers and volunteers have access to and read and understand the requirements placed on them through: the school Child Protection Policy and the Staff Code of Conduct Policy. - The Headteacher / Head of School will ensure there are mechanisms in place to assist staff to fully understand and discharge their role and responsibilities as set out in KCSiE 2023. - Where there is an allegation made against a member of staff (either paid or unpaid, including volunteers) that meets the criteria for a referral to the LADO, then the Headteacher / Head of School will discuss the allegation immediately with the LADO (within 24 hours) and ensure that cases are managed as per Part Four: Allegations made against/Concerns raised in relation to teachers, including supply teachers, other staff, volunteers, and contractors in KCSiE 2023.
-If the allegation is against the Headteacher / Head of School, then the Trust CEO will manage the allegation.
+- 29.1.1 The policies and procedures adopted by the governing body and trust, (particularly those concerning referrals of cases of suspected abuse, neglect and exploitation), are understood, and followed by all staff. - 29.1.2 The school maintains an up-to-date Single Central Record (SCR) which is reviewed regularly and is compliant with statutory guidance. - 29.1.3 Sufficient resources and time are allocated to enable the Designated Safeguarding Lead and other staff to discharge their responsibilities, including taking part in strategy discussions and inter-agency meetings, and contributing to the assessment of children. - 29.1.4 All staff and volunteers feel able to raise concerns about poor or unsafe practice with regard to children, and such concerns are addressed sensitively and effectively in a timely manner in accordance with agreed whistle-blowing policies. - 29.1.5 The Executive Principal / Head of School will ensure all staff including supply teachers and volunteers have access to and read and understand the requirements placed on them through: the school Child Protection Policy; the Staff Code of Conduct Policy. - 29.1.6 The Executive Principal / Head of School will ensure there are mechanisms in place to assist staff to fully understand and discharge their role and responsibilities as set out in KCSiE 2024. - 29.1.7 Where there is an allegation made against a member of staff (either paid or unpaid, including volunteers) that meets the criteria for a referral to the LADO, then the headteacher or principal will discuss the allegation immediately with the LADO (within 24 hours) and ensure that cases are managed as per Part Four: Allegations made against/Concerns raised in relation to teachers, including supply teachers, other staff, volunteers, and contractors in KCSiE 2024.
+If the allegation is against the Executive Principal, then the Trust CEO will manage the allegation.

-Governing Body and Multi- Academy Trust
+30. Governing Body and Multi- Academy Trust